xebialabs/xl-up-blueprint/customizations/README.md

 ## Custom xebialabs docker images

 `xl up` commands helps you to install the Xebialabs DevOps in Kubernetes.
-While by default you can install the default Xebialabs docker images it sis common that you may have customization (custom plugins, custom synthetic xml and scripts).
+While by default you can install the default Xebialabs docker images it is common that you may have customizations (custom plugins, custom synthetic xml and scripts).
 The default Xebialabs docker images include only the bundled plugins.

 ### Adding custom plugins

-If you want to add a custom plugin that you have been developing manually or you have saved somewhere it can can be reached by a url you may use this [Dockerfile](plugins/Dockerfile):
+If you want to add a custom plugin that you have been developing manually or you have saved somewhere it can can be reached by a URL you may use this [Dockerfile](plugins/Dockerfile):

 ```dockerfile
 FROM xebialabs/xl-deploy:8.6.1